-Hello, everybody!
-I’m talking about my kiddo today!
 I used to wonder what mommy bloggers would talk about after baby and toddler stages passed.
-That stage is when kids are cutest and everybody wants to see and hear about every little step they take.
+That stage when kids are cutest and everybody wants to see and hear about every little step they take.

-Fast forward to December, just three months later at the end of the school term where munchkin would enter her first Karate tournament.
+In December of 2016, just three months after munchkin begin karate lessons as an after-school activity, she entered her first Karate tournament.
 She would be graded as well on the technical execution of her kata.

 That’s her in the centre of the podium receiving the gold medal for the white belts in the tournament.
-In the grading, she went on to skip the white belt yellow stripe AND the yellow belt, yes she skipped an unprecedented two belts, to be awarded an orange belt after being graded.
+She went on to skip the white belt yellow stripe AND the yellow belt, yes she skipped an unprecedented two belts, to be awarded an orange belt after being graded.
 I couldn’t have been more proud of her that night.
 Low and behold, I couldn’t fathom just what this meant in her eyes.

 Karate is her absolute favourite thing in the world and that orange belt meant everything to her.
 She bragged about it to anyone who would listen all Christmas long.
 Seemingly, it also meant that she started feeling her power.

-In January when school reopened, little miss thing started feeling herself and started bossing everyone around.
+In January when school reopened, little miss started feeling herself and started bossing everyone around.
 When they didn’t listen?
 She’d pick fights!
 One day she decided to bop three girls in the head who wouldn’t allow her to get onto the swing when she decided she wanted to use it right then.
-She’s lucky them three girls didn’t bust her ass!
 I was absolutely mortified.
 My munchkin?
 Instigating fights?
 How on earth to combat this and where was it coming from!

 The first time the teacher brought me in, we discussed the anger issues and I reassured her nothing was happening at home that could have caused this change.
 You see, not only was she picking fights, when spoken to in class, she would become so enraged that she would scream or even worse, overturn her desk in anger and storm out of the class.
 Some serious stuff.
 Of course, the other kids would be frightened when these outbursts occurred.

 What happened on Monday?
 She was in another fight.
 After I spanked that child on Friday.
-Yeah, spanking was cancelled.
+Yeah, spanking was cancelled after that.

 The teacher brought me in after the Monday incident to speak with the principal.
 Munchkin has been going to the school since she was a baby so by now everyone knows us and was concerned about her behaviour.
 Of course, everyone thought something was happening at home that she was affecting her.

-Her new teacher was such a sweetheart.
-Very soft spoken and forgiving.
+Her teacher was such a sweetheart.
+Very soft-spoken and forgiving.
 In munchkin’s eyes, quite a pushover.
 Munchkin will definitely bully around smaller kids if allowed to.
 I’ve seen her pinch her own brother this past summer because she couldn’t get her own way.
 Chances are, the teacher was trying to use more soft-spoken methods of dealing with munchkin, which wasn’t working.

 The principal said the school was rallying around munchkin and it would be all hands on deck to try and get to the bottom of her issue.
 She advised me that maybe I’m too close to the situation to get to whatever is causing munchkin to be so angry.
 She asked me to get an older person involved, like a grandma or pastor or something.
 Ask them to talk to her and see if there are any issues that munchkin is trying to work through.